-- In October 2020 The Mauldin Fire and Police Departments responded to reports of a strong chemical odor coming from the property.
-The odor was the result of offgassing from the use of acids to extract gold from circuit boards.
+In October 2020, the Mauldin Fire and Police Departments responded to reports of a strong chemical odor coming from the property.
+The odor was the result of off-gassing from the use of acids to extract gold from circuit boards.
 DHEC responded and determined the owner was also discharging waste acid onto the ground at the rear of the residence.
 DHEC collected samples and arranged for the proper disposal of recovery solutions and contaminated soil.
 The total contractor cost for these activities was approximately \$29,000.
-The owner was instructed to "cease all actions of metal recovery using hazardous materials." - In June 2021 Mauldin Fire Department personnel responded to odors at the same address and reported to DHEC that the owner was trying to recover precious metals from circuit boards.
-Once again, DHEC removed and properly disposed the hazardous materials from the property.
-The contractor costs for the second removal were about \$16,650.
+The owner was instructed to "cease all actions of metal recovery using hazardous materials."
+In June 2021, Mauldin Fire Department personnel again responded to odors at the same address and reported to DHEC that the owner was trying to recover precious metals from circuit boards.
+In July 2021, DHEC again removed and properly disposed the hazardous materials from the property.
+The contractor costs for the second removal were approximately \$16,650.

-The case has been referred for an enforcement action for potentially illegal disposal of hazardous waste.
+The case was referred for an enforcement action for potentially illegal disposal of hazardous waste.
+Total costs for this site were approximately \$19,492.43 for FY22.